 Sheltering Wing engages in building and equipping schools and people to spread the Gospel message while providing a Christ-Centered quality education to children who would otherwise go without.

 Child sponsorship – We believe that every child deserves the chance to know the hope they have is Jesus Christ and meet their God-given potential.
-Over 750,000 children in Burkina Faso have lost one or both parents and oftentimes will drop out of school early or never have the chance to see a classroom.
+Over 750,000 children in West Africa have lost one or both parents and oftentimes will drop out of school early or never have the chance to see a classroom.
 Our sponsorship program provides education, help with food, medical assistance and mentorship to children who would otherwise go without.
 The children are either attending Sheltering Wings’ private Christian school or specialized schools in the area.

 Teacher Assistance – We hire and train Christian educators to serve as mentors to our students.
 Our goal is that each child is taught with love and that each teacher comes alongside to ensure the success of the student.